 \subsection{Multi-Mode Fibres}

 \looseness-1 Multi-mode fibres present a clear advantage over single-mode fibre bundles due to having 1-2 orders of magnitude greater density of modes than a fibre bundle \citep{choi2012scanner}.
-Despite this the different propagation velocities of each mode, resulting in the fibre producing scrambled images, presents a significant challenge.
+Despite this, the different propagation velocities of each mode, which result in the fibre producing scrambled images, presents a significant challenge.
 If each propagation mode and velocity was known the TM could be computed, providing a linear system that inverts the transmission effects, although in general this is not known.
-Further, the mode mixing interference can lead to information loss such that inverting the transmission does not yield the true original input image, as is demonstrated in Figure~\ref{fig:origspecinvmain}.
+Further, mode specific losses and imperfect mapping between the input pixels and fibre modes can lead to information loss such that inverting the transmission does not yield the true original input image, as is demonstrated in Figure~\ref{fig:origspecinvmain}.
 Therefore, a model which correctly models the physics of inverting the transmission effects should produce the inverted image in Figure~\ref{fig:origspecinvmain} and producing the original image requires addition information to be learned.
-We provide further details into the propagation of light through optical fibres and how we construct theoretical TMs in Appendix~\ref{sec:theorytm} and further details in the inversion of the TM in Appendix~\ref{invTM}.
+We discuss the propagation of light through optical fibres and how we construct theoretical TMs in Section~\ref{sec:theorytm} and further details on the inversion of the TM in Appendix~\ref{invTM}.